Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Victor | 07/06/2019 at 19:43

 Hello.
 I am 67 years old.
-On March 15 and September 19, 2018, he underwent endoprosthetics of the left and right hip joint (1 year 4 months, 10 months, respectively, expired).
-Couples metal + polyethylene + ceramics.
-Non-cemented.
-Rehabilitation is proceeding normally, I move without crutches and canes, I drive a car, I passed the driver's commission without any problems.
-I don't feel pain or discomfort.
+On March 15 and September 19, 2018, he underwent endoprosthetics of the left and right hip joints (1 year 4 months, 10 months have expired, respectively).
+Pairs of metal + polyethylene + ceramics.
+Uncemented.
+Rehabilitation is going well, I can walk without crutches or a cane, I drive a car, and I passed the driver’s examination without any problems.
+I don't feel any pain or discomfort.
 Please tell me what LIFETIME restrictions exist for such operations?
 Is it allowed: 1.
-In a sitting position, placing the foot of the right / left leg on the knee of the opposite leg in order to put on socks without assistance?
+In a sitting position, placing the foot of the right/left leg on the knee of the opposite leg in order to put on socks without outside help?
 2. Full (deep) crouch?
-3. In a standing position, bend forward, hands on the floor? (washing the floor) 4.
-Swimming in the pool with fins for scrolling, diving? (the difference in the design of the fins and, accordingly, the load on the muscles and hip joint).
-5. In the supine position, placing the legs behind the leg (left-right)?
-6. Avoiding the use of a wedge-shaped pillow between your legs?
-After how long?
-7. After what period of rehabilitation is it allowed (or is it forever forbidden ?!) to raise the knees to an angle of more than 90 °?
-Inversion of the raised knee left-right?
+3. In a standing position, bend forward with your hands on the floor? (mopping the floor) 4.
+Swimming lessons in the pool with fins for scrolling, diving? (the difference in the design of the fins and, accordingly, the load on the muscles and hip joint).
+5. When lying on your back, cross your leg behind your leg (left-right)?
+6. Stop using a wedge-shaped pillow between your legs?
+After what period?
+7. After what period of rehabilitation is it possible (or forever prohibited?!) to raise the knees to an angle of more than 90°?
+Turning the raised knee left and right?
 Thank you in advance for your detailed answer.
 Sincerely...

 mikhail | 04/25/2019 at 03:25

-Hello, please tell me the operation was done 17 days ago, I changed the hip joint, I'm 28 years old. the situation is such muscles ache and in the morning the leg is heavy as a stone tell me is this normal?
+hello, please tell me the operation was performed 17 days ago, they replaced the hip joint, I am 28 years old.
+The situation is such that the muscles hurt and in the morning the leg is as heavy as a stone, tell me, is this normal?

 Valentina Viktorovna | 03/04/2019 at 14:05

-Operation PTB 06.12.2017 still hurts the thigh and buttock, the doctor who operated on said that the pain from the back because it is possible osteochondrosis.
-The thigh along the suture is swollen, when touched, the sensation is as if numb, but the pain is felt.
-I walk with a cane on the street, and at home without a cane, I do exercises every day while lying on the couch, thanks in advance.
+Operation PTB on December 6, 2017, the hip and buttock still hurt, the doctor who operated said that the pain was from the back because... this is possible osteochondrosis.
+The thigh along the suture is swollen, when touched it feels as if numb, but the pain is felt.
+I walk with a cane on the street, but at home without a cane.
+I do exercises every day while lying on the couch, thank you in advance.

 Vladimir | 09.11.2018 at 01:20

-Hello, during the prosthetics of the thigh bone, the femur burst during the subsequent operation, fixed with 5 ties along the length of the bone, the stitches were discharged, the recommendations not to step on the foot were removed 3 months that from the set of exercises you recommend, you can do it for me after the operation, 3 weeks have passed in advance, thanks for the answer
+Hello, during the hip replacement, the femur burst during the subsequent operation, they were secured with 5 ties along the length of the bone, the sutures were discharged, they were removed, recommendations were not to step on the leg for 3 months, what of the set of exercises you recommended can I do after the operation, 3 weeks have passed, thanks in advance for the answer

 Olga | 09/17/2018 at 14:13

-Temperature, pain, redness is not present.
-I will take your recommendations into consideration, thank you.
+There is no temperature, pain, or redness.
+I will take your recommendations into account, thank you.

-Hello! ; September had an endoprosthetics of the right hip joint.
-The leg is still very swollen, it is difficult to bend at the knee.
-When I was discharged, they said that everything would go away, but almost two weeks had passed.
-This was not the case with surgery on the left joint in February of this year.
-I live in a village, I haven't reached my clinic yet.
-Tell me if there is any danger and what to do, thanks.
+Hello! ; September I had endoprosthesis replacement of the right hip joint.
+My leg is still very swollen and it’s difficult to bend my knee.
+Upon discharge, they said that everything would pass, but almost two weeks passed.
+This was not the case during surgery on the left joint in February of this year.
+I live in a village and haven’t gotten to my clinic yet.
+Tell me if there is any danger and what to do, thank you.

 Svetlana | 09/06/2018 at 20:25

-Hello, my mother (70 years old) is preparing for a total hip replacement.
+Hello, my mother (70 years old) is preparing for total hip replacement.
 She has polyarthritis and severe pain in her elbows and shoulders, and I'm afraid she won't be able to use crutches properly.
-Is it possible to use a walker that has a support on wheels in front and legs like a chair on the side of a leaning person?
+Is it possible to use a walker that has a support on wheels at the front, and legs like a chair on the side of the person leaning on?

 Mina Minskaya | 09/05/2018 at 14:51

 Since then, the sensitivity of the toes has been impaired.
-What is your advice to restore normal sensitivity.
+What do you recommend to restore normal sensitivity?
 Thanks in advance, Mina.

 Yana | 08/30/2018 at 11:14

 Hello!
-How long after endoprosthetics can a full body massage be done?
-I visited a physiotherapist, she prescribes different procedures, prescribed ALIMP, about massage she said that it was early, after 3 months, (one and a half months have passed).
-In the ward, we all took off our stockings after a week, and those who baked their heels, so the sisters cut the stockings on the heels to give freedom to the vessels.
-I walk for one and a half, sometimes 2 hours in the air with crutches, this is probably a lot?
-I want to go to the sea, why not go to the sea?
-When a month will pass after endoprosthetics - is it really impossible?
-Thanks!
+How long after endoprosthetics can I do a full body massage?
+I saw a physiotherapist, she prescribed different procedures, prescribed ALIMP, and said about massage that it was too early, in 3 months (one and a half months had passed).
+In the ward, we all took off our stockings after a week, and those whose heels were baked, the sisters cut the stockings at the heels to give freedom to the blood vessels.
+I walk for an hour and a half, sometimes 2 hours in the air with crutches, is this probably a lot?
+I want to go to the sea, why don’t I go to the sea?
+When a month passes after endoprosthetics - is it really impossible?
+Thank you!

 Hello!
-I am preparing for the replacement of TB of the right joint, I live on the 5th floor of a house without an elevator, can I go home after the operation?
-If you write that there is no more than one flight of stairs, thank you in advance.
+I’m preparing to replace the TB of the right joint, I live on the 5th floor of a building without an elevator, will I be able to go home after the operation?
+If you write that there is no more than one flight of stairs.
+Thank you in advance.

 Olga | 08/09/2018 at 15:56

-IM 42 years old.
-We had an operation to replace the right hip joint on 06/05/2018, i.e. two months have passed.
-I'm doing gymnastics.
+I am 42 years old.
+We had surgery to replace the right hip joint on 06/05/2018, i.e. two months have passed.
+I do gymnastics.
 Added an exercise bike.
-I walk with a cane, but my gait is uneven.
-I can't even lie down on the operated side (pulling pain along the entire leg arises).
+I walk with a cane, but my gait is not straight.
+I can’t even lie on my operated side ( nagging pain occurs along the entire leg).
 I have several questions:

-2) When can the compression stockings be removed?
+2) When can I take off compression stockings?

-3) Will the straight gait be restored and what to do for this?
+3) Will straight gait be restored and what should be done for this?

 Valery | 07/29/2018 at 17:13

 I am 61 years old.
-On July 6, 2018, an operation for endoprosthetics of the left hip joint was performed.
-A metal-ceramic joint (manufactured by Zimmer) was installed.
+On July 6, 2018, an operation to replace the left hip joint was performed.
+A BC metal-ceramic joint (manufacturer "Zimmer") was installed.
 Three weeks have passed.
-The state of health is good.
-There are no acute pain sensations.
-Used axillary crutches.
-One crutch under the elbow for the last week.
+I feel good.
+Acute painful sensations are missing.
+Used axillary crutches. last week one subulnar crutch.
 Is not it too early?
-And another question: is it possible to go to the sea in late September or early October?
+And another question: is it possible to go to the sea at the end of September-beginning of October?

 Alexander | 07/06/2018 at 12:37

 Hello!
-I confess, I like to lie in the bathroom, after what time can I take a full bath after replacing the TBS, almost 2 months have passed at the moment?
+I confess, I love to lie in the bathtub, how long before I can take a full bath after replacement of the hip joint, on this moment has it been almost 2 months?

 Good afternoon.
-Made 40 days ago to replace the right hip joint.
+Done 40 days ago to replace the right hip joint.
 I walk with a stick.
-Question: Which side should you hold the wand on?
-From the side of a sore or healthy leg?
+Question: Which side should you hold the stick on?
+On the side of the sore or healthy leg?
 It is written differently on different sites.
-I'm holding the stick on the side of my good leg! ???
-Food question: How long after the operation (approximately) can I go to the pool or swim in the sea?
-Thanks.
+I'm holding the stick on the side of my good leg!???
+Question: How long after surgery (approximately) can you go to the pool or swim in the sea?
+Thank you.

 Alexander | 06/17/2018 at 06:09

 Hello!
-A month ago there was an oleration to replace the TBS.
+A month ago there was an operation to replace the hip joint.
 I am 70 years old, can I use an elliptical trainer instead of an exercise bike for rehabilitation?
-I feel well, there are no pains in the joint and never was.
-When can I start using the machine?
-Thanks!
+I feel good, there is no pain in the joint and never was.
+When can I start exercising on the machine?
+Thank you!

 Ekaterina | 06/13/2018 at 06:12

-Good day!
-I am 70 years old, after the operation to replace the hip joint, 4.5 months have passed (01/25/2018), in general, nothing bothers me while I go home without a cane (I walked on crutches for about 3 months).
-But going out into the street I use a cane, it is worth walking 200 meters.
-The operated leg immediately gets tired and I am looking for a place to sit down.
+Good afternoon I am 70 years old, 4.5 months have passed since the operation to replace the hip joint (01/25/2018), in general, nothing bothers me as long as I walk at home without a cane (I walked on crutches for about 3 months).
+But when I go outside I use a cane, I have to walk 200 meters.
+The operated leg immediately gets tired and I look for a place to sit down.
 Tell me what is the reason?
-At the consultation with the doctor with the pictures was in May, they said everything is fine.
+I consulted a doctor with pictures in May and they said everything was fine.
 Thank you for your reply

 Olga | 05/14/2018 at 04:25

 Hello!
-I read all the comments, many thanks to everyone, I learned a lot of useful things for myself.
-Question: they write that you need to exercise on a stationary bike, and I have a cardio simulator - walking, can I walk and how much - I have a replacement of the left hip joint 2.02.18g.
-Right - severe pain, September 3, 2018 there will be an operation.
+I read all the comments, thank you very much to everyone, I learned a lot of useful things.
+Question: they write that you need to exercise on an exercise bike, but I have a cardio exercise machine - walking, is it possible to walk and how long - I had a replacement of my left hip joint on 02/2/18.
+Right - severe pain, September 3, 2018. there will be an operation.

 Hello.
 I am 66 years old.
-The operation for total arthroplasty of the right hip joint was performed on March 15, 2018.
-May 15th 2 months after surgery.
+The operation for total endoprosthetics of the right hip joint was performed on March 15, 2018.
+May 15 this year 2 months after surgery.
 The pair is cementless, polyethylene - ceramics.
-The seam is tightened, the seams have resolved, the condition is normal.
-With the permission of the treating person, I now use one crutch on my arm.
-After the discharge of control images and examination, there were no yet, the treating on an internship abroad.
-There is his correspondence permission to lie on the operated side, the sensations are normal.
-Please tell me when it will be possible during sleep, when getting out of bed, etc. refuse to use a wedge-shaped pillow between the thighs ?!
-And second: when in time and season (we have very hot weather and the summer is promised the same) is it better to have surgery on the second hip joint?
+The seam has healed, the stitches have dissolved, the condition is normal.
+With the permission of the doctor, I now walk on one elbow crutch.
+After the discharge, there were no follow-up images and no examination yet; the doctor was on an internship abroad.
+There is his absentee permission to lie on the operated side, the sensations are normal.
+Please tell me when it will be possible during sleep, when getting out of bed, etc. stop using a wedge-shaped pillow between the thighs?!
+And secondly: when in terms of time and season (we have very hot weather and the summer is promised to be the same) is it better to have surgery on the second hip joint?
 Thanks for the answer.

 Tatiana | 04/30/2018 at 09:24

-Good day!
-In February, there was an operation to replace the vehicle, now, that is, in May, you can get another vaccination against tick-borne encephalitis.
+Good afternoon In February there was an operation to replace the vehicle; now, that is, in May, you can get another vaccination against tick-borne incephalitis.
 Thanks for the answer.

 Maryam | 04/07/2018 at 04:59

 Hello!
-02/27/2018 I had an operation to change the vehicle.
-While doing gymnastics.
-When can I go to the rehabilitation center?
-And when will it be possible to drive?
+02/27/2018 I had surgery to change the vehicle.
+While I'm doing gymnastics.
+When will I be able to go to rehabilitation center?
+And when will you be able to drive?
 Right leg.
-Left-hand drive car.
-Thanks in advance for your reply!
+The car is left-hand drive.
+Thanks in advance for your answer!

 Thanks for the answer.
-In the pictures with exercises Exercises for performing at home the Long-term rehabilitation period No. 3, 6, 12 movements that doctors usually forbid to do.
-In these pictures, the movements and loads are like on a healthy joint.
-Does this mean that over time, all movements will be restored.
-Frightens that in life you will not be able to tie your laces and just squat down.
+Pictures with exercises Exercises to do at home Distant period rehabilitation No. 3, 6, 12 movements that doctors usually prohibit doing.
+These pictures show movements and loads as if they were on a healthy joint.
+Does this mean that over time all movements will be restored?
+It’s scary that in life you won’t be able to tie your shoelaces and just squat down.
 I am 44 years old, but before the injury I led an active sports lifestyle.
-Therefore, the question.
-Traumatologists have no consensus on the current state of either waiting up to six months or prosthetics. no nicrotic processes are observed, but there is no accretion.
-Here you are trying to assess what you can expect after prosthetics.
+That's why the question.
+Traumatologists do not have a consensus on the current condition: either wait up to six months or get prosthetics. no nicrotic processes are observed, but there is no fusion.
+You are trying to assess what can await you after prosthetics.

 Good afternoon!
-I have such a question.
-Hip arthroplasty was performed in November 2016.
+I have a question.
+I had hip replacement surgery in November 2016.
 I would like to know what I am strictly prohibited from doing for life.
-I want to go to the gym on which simulators I can work out.
+I would like to go to Gym what exercise machines can you use?

 Sergey | 02/28/2018 at 21:01

 Good afternoon.
-I have a displaced hip fracture, intra-articular.
-For six months, the fracture has not healed.
+I have a displaced intra-articular fracture of the femoral neck.
+Within six months the fracture had not healed.
 There is a high probability of prosthetics.
 Tell.
-After completing the rehabilitation course - a year, two, three, will it be possible to bend the leg more than 90 degrees.
-To what extent is it possible to restore the degree of leg movement without fear of joint damage or dislocation.
+After completing a rehabilitation course - a year, two, three, will it be possible to bend the leg more than 90 degrees.
+To what extent is it possible to restore the degree of movement of the leg without fear of breaking the joint or dislocating it?
 Knee to chest, squats, etc. Or does it depend on the brand of the prosthesis?

 karina | 02/26/2018 at 15:20

 Good afternoon.
 I want to ask, a week has passed since the operation.
-I have read a lot, but it is not clear how long you can walk, I am hyperactive, it is difficult for me to sit and lie down.
+I’ve read a lot, but it’s not clear how long I can walk, I’m hyperactive, it’s difficult for me to sit and lie down.
 Thank you.

 Christina | 02/25/2018 at 06:23

 Alex admin, thank you very much for your answer.
-Have a new one, how long do you need to sleep on your back after surgery?
-It's just that my husband is already tired, he wants to roll over onto his non-operated side.
-It took 2 weeks after the operation.
+A new one has arisen, how long should you sleep on your back after surgery?
+It’s just that my husband is already tired and wants to roll over onto his non-operated side.
+2 weeks have passed since the operation.

-1. In the first days after the operation, you can only sleep on your back; you are allowed to turn on your side after 3 days under the supervision of a medical staff and on your unoperated side.
-You can sleep on your unoperated side two weeks after the endoprosthetics.
+1. In the first days after surgery, you can only sleep on your back; turning on your side is allowed after 3 days under the supervision of medical staff and on the non-operated side.
+You can sleep on your non-operated side two weeks after endoprosthetics.

-2. In the early days, a large range of motion should be avoided: do not move abruptly, turn your leg, etc.
+2. In the first days, you need to avoid a large range of movements: do not move suddenly, turn your leg, etc.

-3. When sitting on a chair or toilet, make sure that the operated joint does not bend more than 90 degrees, do not bend over, squat, cross your legs and throw them one on top of the other.
-It is advisable to sleep on a high bed, chairs should also be high (like bar ones)
+3. When sitting on a chair or toilet, make sure that the operated joint does not bend more than 90 degrees; you cannot bend over, squat, cross your legs or throw them over one another.
+It is advisable to sleep on a high bed, the chairs should also be high (like bar chairs)

-4. For the first six weeks after surgery, try to avoid hot baths, preferring warm showers.
-It is strictly forbidden to visit baths or saunas during the first 1.5 - 3 months of the postoperative period (in order to avoid thromboembolic complications).
+4. For the first six weeks after surgery, try to avoid taking hot bath, giving preference to a warm shower.
+It is strictly forbidden to visit baths or saunas during the first 1.5 - 3 months of the postoperative period (to avoid thromboembolic complications).

-5. You need to do physical therapy on a regular basis.
+5. You need to do physical therapy exercises regularly.

-6. Sexual relations are allowed 1.5-2 months after the operation
+6. Sexual relations are allowed 1.5-2 months after surgery

-7. Sports such as horse riding, running, jumping, weightlifting are best eliminated, giving preference to swimming and walking.
+7. It is better to exclude sports such as horse riding, running, jumping, and weightlifting, giving preference to swimming and walking.

 Nutrition after hip replacement

-After discharge and return home, the patient should have a balanced diet.
-In this case, on the advice of a doctor, it is desirable:
+After discharge and return home, the patient should eat a balanced diet.
+In this case, on the advice of a doctor, it is advisable to:

 • take certain vitamins;